 Big Bird Petting Zoo

 A random little farm in Waitomo Village where you can visit emus, ostriches, llamas, guinea pigs, cows, tortoises, kunekune pigs, and more creatures.
 This is a super family-friendly and budget-friendly activity.
-It’s also a quaint bed and breakfast.
+It’s also a quaint bed and breakfast if you’re looking for something quirky.

 What to pack for a weekend in Waitomo